ajktown/api/README.md

 ## To create image

-*Watchout for that last dot at the end*
+*Watchout for that last period at the end*

 ```bash
 docker build -t ajktown-api:latest .